pedrocrp/data_projects/README.md

 ## Contact Information
 If you have any questions, feedback, or collaboration opportunities, please feel free to reach out to me via email or connect with me on LinkedIn.
 I am open to discussing any exciting data-related or computer vision projects or opportunities.

-Thank you for visiting my repository, and I look forward to sharing more projects with you in the future!
+Thank you for visiting my repository, and I look forward to sharing more projects with you in the future!!